Green Dealflow » The Green Dealflow blog » Can Wood Unlock Cheaper Wind Turbines?

 Lighter constructions:

-Wood is lighter weight when comparing to steel and reduces the tower’s overall weight by approximately 30%, leading to cost savings.
+Wood is lighter weight when compared to steel and reduces the tower’s overall weight by approximately 30%, leading to cost savings.

 Easy transportation: